 Tastings are appointment only for serious wine enthusiasts and is always kept private for your party.
 Some of the other labels made at the winery are also available for tasting.
 A visit to the winery used to incorporate one of the Napa Valley’s more unique tasting experiences.
 Les and Lisa acquired a 1947 Westcraft trailer which served as their tasting room for a number of years.
 This type of trailer used to be the top of the line at the time.
 It made for an unusual and intimate Napa tasting experience – one that is perched at the top of the ridge with stellar views of the nearby mountains and valley far below.
 Guests often drool over the fantastic views from the winery overlooking the Vaca mountains to the east.

-Opting for a more accessible tasting room, Behrens Family Winery maintains their primary tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
+Opting for a more accessible tasting room, for several years Behrens Family Winery maintained a tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
 The ‘little yellow house’ is open for tastings by appointment; it is located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
 This is not the first time this home has been used as a tasting space – prior occupant was Karl Lawrence Cellars.